Executive Peer Global Events

 EU Regulatory Risk Management & REPowerEU Plan as a Response to Fuel Supply Disruptions

-• The impact of the Ukraine-Russia conflict and the REPowerEU policy response to support the European power and energy market.
+• The impact of the Ukraine-Russia & USA-Iran conflicts and the REPowerEU policy response to support the European power and energy market.

 • Regulatory risk management regarding fuel market and regulatory policy changes.